danielftsilva/TS-808-Replica/README.md

 The modifications were inspired by well-known guitar pedal modders and adapted to suit a wide range of playing styles. -->
 <!-- -->

-Using KiCad, the PCB layout was meticulously planned to ensure optimal trace routing and minimal interference.
-Every component placement was verified against the schematic to maintain fidelity to the original design.
+- The [placement afterwards](https://github.com/danielftsilva/TS-808-Replica/blob/main/KiCad%20Project/Layout/Placement_2.png) was super simple and straighforward - just had to pay attention to the distance between the components (I used a [1mm track width](https://github.com/danielftsilva/TS-808-Replica/blob/main/KiCad%20Project/Layout/tracks_2.png) as it was more than enough for this project).

+- This PCB is comprised of a simple 2-layer stackup ([main design rules here](https://github.com/danielftsilva/TS-808-Replica/blob/main/KiCad%20Project/production/JLCPCB_KiCad_board_setup_1.png)) - the components occupy the top layer (even though they are all THT).
+Therefore, in order to not this layer, all the tracks were routed on the bottom layer, which can be seen here in the [final layout](https://github.com/danielftsilva/TS-808-Replica/blob/main/KiCad%20Project/Layout/Layout.png).

-Component Selection and Soldering:
+<b>Component Selection and Soldering:</b>

-Component Sourcing:
-High-quality components are selected as per the guide’s recommendations.
-This includes precision resistors, low-noise capacitors, high-current diodes, and robust transistors and op-amps.
-Soldering Order:
+- The components selected are listed in the [BOM file](https://github.com/danielftsilva/TS-808-Replica/blob/main/BOM/ts_808_generated_BOM.xlsx).

+- The [PCB](https://github.com/danielftsilva/TS-808-Replica/blob/main/Assembly/PCB_unpopulated.jpg) was ordered from [JLC PCB](https://github.com/danielftsilva/TS-808-Replica/blob/main/KiCad%20Project/production/JLC_PCB_order.png) and it measures 75.00mm x 52.00mm.
+It was intended to fit inside a 127.00mm x 76.250mm [Hammond enclosure](https://eu.mouser.com/ProductDetail/Hammond-Manufacturing/1411NU?qs=k5YXvLLCsLFkprr1MgbOww%3D%3D).

+Some soldering tips:

-Start with soldering sockets (if used) to avoid potential heat damage later.
+1. Start by soldering sockets to avoid potential heat damage later;
-Next, solder resistors and capacitors—paying close attention to the correct polarity on polarized components.
+2. Next, solder resistors and capacitors - paying close attention to the correct polarity;
-Follow with diodes and transistors before finally soldering the integrated circuits (ICs).
+3. Follow with diodes and transistors before finally soldering the RC4558.
-Best Practices:
-Double-check each component’s orientation before soldering.
-Inspect solder joints for any bridges or cold joints to ensure strong, reliable connections.
-Assembly and Integration:

-PCB Population:
-The PCB is carefully populated component by component, ensuring that the layout mirrors the schematic exactly.
-Visual documentation (e.g., PCB_populated.jpg and PCB_unpopulated.jpg) is used throughout the process to verify correct assembly.
+- Here you can see the [final populated PCB](https://github.com/danielftsilva/TS-808-Replica/blob/main/Assembly/PCB_populated.jpg).

 Mechanical Integration:
 Once populated, the PCB is securely mounted within the pedal’s enclosure.
 The guide stresses the importance of proper mechanical support to minimize vibration and potential interference.
 Wiring and Enclosure Preparation: